tempertemper/www.tempertemper.net/src/site/posts/2021-05-25--refining-focus-styles-with-focus-visible.md

 `:focus-visible` is actually a tricky progressive enhancement.
 It's not as simple as removing `:focus` styles in favour of `:focus-visible` as that would mean there were no focus styles styles on some browsers, notably Safari.

 I worried that, because Safari's visual click behaviour with `:focus` is already very nice, `:focus-visible` might not be very in their list of priorities.
-The good news is that [support was added in Safari Technology Preivew 122](https://developer.apple.com/safari/technology-preview/release-notes/#r122), although I'm not seeing that support in testing (using version 124) so there may be a bug or two still to iron out.
+The good news is that [support was added in Safari Technology Preivew 122](https://developer.apple.com/safari/technology-preview/release-notes/#r122), although it has to be activated in the Develop menu's Experimental Features list.

 We need to: